airlock174/freepalestine/README.md

    - to the **2nd outlet** of `getattr`
    - to the **1st outlet** of `p free`
 2. Select the desired version (`ver.1` or `ver.2`) from the `umenu`, then press the `bang` to apply the flag-style design.
-   Each activation removes previously spawned panels at the same position before creating new ones.
+   Each activation removes previously spawned panels at the same position before creating new ones.*¹*
 3. Select the number box and the three panels, then choose **Group Objects**.
 4. Once the flag layout has been generated, this patcher is no longer required and can be removed.